 Colorism and racism have a deep, intertwined history in South Asia, with roots in casteism, Victorian racial theory, and the Indian Ocean Slave Trade.
-The idolization of fairness is further underlined in the media South Asians consume.
-Specifically, when listening to Urdu and Hindi popular music.
-A frequent subject in love songs, the coveted “gori/gora,” the fair-skinned heroine/hero take a form shaped by colorism itself, perpetuating it further.
+The idolization of fairness is further underlined in the media South Asians consume; specifically when listening to Urdu and Hindi popular music.
+A frequent subject in love songs, the coveted “gori/gora” (the fair-skinned heroine/hero), takes a form shaped by colorism itself, perpetuating it further.

-Those reinforced notions become embedded in the collective conscious of South Asian communities, leading to further demand of skin-lightening creams like the soon-to-be-formerly-known Fair & Lovely, commands to stay out of the sun, and the overnight change in a bride’s complexion for those in the community.
-For those outside, it manifests as anti-Blackness.
+Those reinforced notions become embedded in the collective conscious of South Asian communities, leading to further demand of skin-lightening creams like the soon-to-be-formerly-known Fair & Lovely, commands to stay out of the sun, and the overnight change in a bride’s complexion.
+Eventually, it manifests as anti-Blackness.

-To understand how ubiquitous celebrated whiteness is throughout Hindi and Urdu lyrics, we need to dismantle and analyze song lyrics critically.
+To understand how ubiquitous celebrated-whiteness is throughout Hindi and Urdu lyrics, we need to dismantle and analyze what the songs are actually saying.
 Below are some Bollywood songs from the last 20 years addressing whiteness in the form of the heterosexual female.

-The first song that came to mind was “Gori Gori” from the Bollywood film Main Hoon Na, released in 2004.
+The first song is “Gori Gori” from the Bollywood film Main Hoon Na, released in 2004.

 “Gori gori, gori gori, gori gori

 Par yun na milna kisise kabhi hamaare siwa.

 but don’t do it with anyone but me).”

 -Chorus from “Gori Gori”

 The lyrics immediately label the fair-skinned heroine as desirable, so much so that the hero entices her to meet him secretly to exchange sweet nothings.